Posted on behalf of Henness & Haight on Oct 26, 2016 in Car Accident News

 Distractions like smart phone use among drivers is also a major threat to motorists, however the Insurance Institute of Highway Safety says that there is not enough evidence to make it the leading cause of increasing traffic deaths.

 The increasing rate of fatal car accidents in the U.S. is national concern that affects us all.
 If you or a loved one has been involved in a fatal car accident, seeking legal help is the best option to recovering the compensation you may be entitled to.
-The car accidents attorneys at Henness & Haight will provide you with a free consultation and review of your claim to see if you have a case that requires legal action.
+The Las Vegas personal injury attorneys at Henness & Haight will provide you with a free consultation and review of your claim to see if you have a case that requires legal action.